Who We Are

 The service developed and steadily evolved until the summer of 1996, when despite the best efforts of staff, volunteers and trustees, OTR closed for several months due to a lack of funding.
 Thanks to the campaigning efforts of a small number of trustees and volunteers, we re-opened six months later.

-Having celebrated our 50th birthday in 2015, OTR has never been in better shape.
-Over 3,000 young people now access us for support each year, and we reach another 5,000 or so through working into schools and community settings to deliver workshops and social action campaigns.
-We have a great new home in the heart of Old Market, along West Street.
+Celebrating our 55th birthday this year, OTR is reaching more young people than ever.
+Almost 1,500 young people now access us for direct support each year, and we reach 13,000 or so through working into schools and community settings to deliver support, workshops and campaigns.
+We have a great home in the heart of Old Market, along West Street.